hye1ee/blackghost/README.md

 For your convenience, the answers will be printed in the console.

 <img title="readme-answer" alt="readme-answer" src="public/assets/images/readme-answer.png" width="300px">
-<em>For the first stage, click the corresponding patterns in a order.
-Indices are start with 0</em>
+<em>For the first stage, click the corresponding patterns in an order.
+Indices are start with 0.</em>

 ## Test as an app